 Baba Nahm – Healthy “Fast Food” On The Go Downtown

-- The Hop Ice Cream Cafe – The Hop is our go-to for vegan ice cream in Asheville.
+- 🍦 The Hop Ice Cream Cafe – The Hop is our go-to for vegan ice cream in Asheville.
 With multiple locations, they offer amazing seasonal flavors and have vegan hot fudge.
+They are great members of the Asheville community, focused on local business collaborations to showcase amazing chefs, foodies, and farmers.

-- Old Europe Pastries – One of our favorite post-dining dessert spots, Old Europe always has a few GF and vegan treats on the menu.
+- 🧁 Old Europe Pastries – One of our favorite post-dining dessert spots, Old Europe always has a few GF and vegan treats on the menu.
+Tom’s go-to is a GF/vegan cupcake.
+Give me anything lemon poppyseed.
 It’s an awesome coffee shop, too.

-- Back Porch Baking Co. – I’m obsessed with Back Porch Baking Co.’s vegan baked treats.
+- 🍪 Back Porch Baking Co. – I’m in love with Back Porch Baking Co.’s vegan baked treats and actively seek them out.
 They post the local coffee shops they serve, like Pollen, Retro, and Allgood.
-Get the caramom buns!
+Get the cardamom buns.

 More Resources For Veggies & Vegans